If you’re new to the world of customer data, you’ll be excited to learn there are many different sources and methods of collection.

 One of the best things about this method of collecting customer data is that it’s likely to lead to conversions.
 People who are willing to sign up for email lists and loyalty programs likely have a genuine interest in your brand.

 The key here is to not overreach.
 Don’t ask for too much information because this can discourage people from signing up.
 On the other hand, if you don’t ask for enough information, you aren’t getting as much information as you could, which means it won’t be as useful to you.

 Customer data is the key to continuous innovation.
-As you start to collect more, it will almost certainly be worth investing in customer relationship management software (CRM).
+As you start to collect more, it will almost certainly be worth investing in customer relationship management software (CRM), or better yet, a customer data platform.
 These are indispensable tools that help you to manage customer data and make it easily accessible across your organization.

 Data collection is a learning curve but one that must be taken by business owners who want to find ways to improve their bottom line.
 Have we missed anything?
 What strategies for collecting customer data have worked for you?
 Have your say in the comments below.